Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 She paid off another fan's mounting student debt.

-Swift wrote a charity song called Ronin,
+Swift wrote a charity song called Ronan,

-Swift gave the mother a writing credit on the song,
+Swift gave the mother a writing credit on the song.

-it reached number 16 on the Billboard chart,
+It reached number 16 on the billboard chart,

 and all proceeds go to a cancer research charity.